Guacam-Ole/toot2toulouse/README.md

 ## Updating
 Just replace the files (except data - folder and configs) with the contents form the zip.
-Before replacing the web you should stop it with `supervisorctl stop t2tweb` and start it with `supervisorctl start t2tweb` afterwards (your commands may differ slightly depending on you OS)
+Before replacing the web you should stop it with `supervisorctl stop t2tweb` and start it with `supervisorctl start t2tweb` afterwards (your commands may differ slightly depending on your OS)

 ## Service Commands
 The service can not only crosspost to Twitter but also allows additional maintenance tasks: